acvneurips/ACV/README.md

 global_proba(double): the level of the SDP, default value = 0.9 num_threads (int): how many threads to use for parallelism

-sdp_importance:= corresponds to the global sdp of each variables
+sdp_importance:= corresponds to the global sdp of each variable
 """
 ```
 ### Active Shapley values